Hombre2014/hello-rails-back-end/README.md

 ## Hello rails back end part of the project

-This project will consist of thwo separate apps:
+This project will consist of two separate apps:
 - hello-rails-back-end (this one)
 - hellp-react-front-end.
-The fron-end repo is [here](https://github.com/Hombre2014/hello-react-front-end)
+The front-end repo is [here](https://github.com/Hombre2014/hello-react-front-end)

 ## Description